dineshclinton/DoctorAppointment/README.md

 docker-compose up
 ```

-This will initialize your SQLite database, and also seed it with some sample data for Patients, Clinicians, Availabilities and Appointments.
+This will initialize your SQLite database, and also seed it with some sample data for Clinicians, Availabilities and Appointments.

 This should also start the server on port 8000.